vikrambahl1/Medicines-in-the-Media/README.txt

 ## EXECUTION

 ### api
-TODO
+From CODE/api, `FLASK_APP=api.py flask run`, the application will be running on port 5000

 ### ui
-From CODE/ui, run `npm run serve`, the application will be running on port 9000
+From CODE/ui, run `npm run serve`, the application will be running on port 9001 (or change port in package.json)